Nursing Home Listeria Deaths Result in Frozen Supplemental Shake Recall

 The U.S. Food and Drug Administration (FDA) announced a Lyons ReadyCare and Sysco Imperial Frozen Supplemental Shakes recall on February 23, indicating that multiple deaths have occurred at nursing homes due to the affected shakes being contaminated with listeria.

-Listeria monocytogenes is a bacterium that causes listeriosis, a form of food poisoning.
-In healthy individuals, it typically leads to transient symptoms such as fever, headaches, muscle stiffness, nausea and diarrhea.
-However, the infection poses a severe risk to vulnerable groups including young children, pregnant women, the elderly and those with compromised immune systems, potentially resulting in life-threatening complications.
+Listeria monocytogenes is a bacterium that causes a form of food poisoning known as listeriosis.
+In healthy individuals, it typically leads to temporary symptoms, such as fever, headaches, muscle stiffness, nausea and diarrhea.
+However, the infection poses a severe risk to vulnerable groups, including young children, pregnant women, the elderly and those with compromised immune systems, potentially resulting in life-threatening complications.

-The detection of listeriosis is challenging due to potentially not manifesting for up to 10 weeks following initial exposure, making it difficult to pinpoint the exact source of contamination.
+Determining the cause of listeriosis infections is often challenging, since symptoms typically manifest up to 10 weeks following initial exposure to the bacterium, making it difficult to pinpoint the exact source of contamination.
 Moreover, the infection’s more subtle signs, like muscle aches and mild fevers, can easily be confused with symptoms of common age-related conditions, further complicating diagnosis.

 According to the recall notice, the shake products have been associated with at least 38 illnesses and 12 deaths across a range of states, including Alabama, California, Colorado, Connecticut, Florida, Illinois, Maryland, Michigan, Minnesota, Missouri, Nevada, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Washington, and West Virginia.

 The recall impacts 4 oz.
-Lyons ReadyCare and Sysco Imperial Frozen Supplemental Shakes that were sold in a variety of flavors including vanilla, chocolate, strawberry and strawberry banana.
+Lyons ReadyCare and Sysco Imperial Frozen Supplemental Shakes, which were sold in a variety of flavors including vanilla, chocolate, strawberry and strawberry banana.

 The recalled shakes were manufactured by Prairie Farms Dairy in Fort Wayne, Indiana and were distributed primarily to nursing homes and long-term care facilities across the U.S. by Lyons Magnus.